Types of credit-building products and how to use them

 Credit-building products to help boost your score

 Credit-building products give you a chance to prove to lenders you can manage debt.
 You typically borrow a small amount and make payments that are reported to credit bureaus to develop a credit history.
-They are easier to get approved for than traditional credit cards or loan products.
+For some, they may be easier to get approved for than traditional credit cards or loans.

-However, the interest rates are often higher with shorter repayment terms, which can make the payments tough to handle.
-Some options require you to use your money upfront or wait to access the credit until you’ve made several payments on time.
+Despite how useful they can be, the interest rates are often higher with shorter repayment terms, which can make your payments tough to handle.
+Some options may also require you to deposit money or wait to access the credit until you’ve made several payments on time.

 Credit-building loans require you to make a portion of or all of the monthly payments before you receive any funds.
 If approved, the lender deposits the loan amount into a secured savings account.
 Each payment is reported to at least one of the three credit bureaus, which helps build your credit history and, ideally, your credit score.